sponsianus/dishy_grafana/README.md

    docker-compose up -d
    ```

-1. Point your browser to your hosts `IP` and port `3000` to load the Grafana dashboard.
-(EG. `http://192.168.X.X:3000`)
+1. Point your browser to your hosts `IP` and port `3000` to load the Grafana dashboard. `http://<your-ip>:3000`

    - Login with the credentials you set in your newly created `default.env` file.

 ## Updating